Access Money Habitudes Online:

 • A good, non-threatening way to have a “getting to know you” conversation or as a supplement or other intake and discovery tools.

-• Serves as a method to understand investing styles, comfort zone, and to tailor plans to a client.
+• Serves as a method to understand investing styles, and comfort zone, and to tailor plans to a client.

 • Also used to help couples align their financial goals.